trustlines-protocol/relay/docs/RelayAPI.md

 ---

 ### Trustlines of user in currency network
-Returns a list of trustlines an user has in a currency network.
+Returns a list of trustlines a user has in a currency network.
 #### Request
 ```
 GET /networks/:networkAddress/users/:userAddress/trustlines